tendermint/spec/rust-spec/lightclient/detection/detection.md

   starts from a lightblock that can be verified with the `root-of-trust` in one step and ends with a lightblock of the height requested by the user
-- `Evidences` is a list of evidence for misbehavior
+- `Evidences` is a list of evidences for misbehavior

 #### **[LCD-IP-STATEMENT.1]**